sqarp-retail/sqarp-docs/docs/data-editing/supplier_data.md

 ### Module overview

 In this module, we manage supplier data for products.
 One product can have several sets of supplier data.
-This module is one sheet and is lan
+This module is one sheet and is language dependent.
 ### Data & definitions

 The product relations module is divided into two different templates: Product Relations and Addon Categories.